-- Being entirely residential the distinctive character and sense of place of Kingston Parish lies solely with its landscape and dwelling places. - There is little capacity of the infrastructure to support increases in housing stock. - Infilling can impinge on the integrity of the Green Infrastructure Network, particularly where this conflicts with sea or landscape views. - Building on brownfield sites, which includes gardens of existing houses, can lead to overdevelopment and loss of visual amenities and even privacy.
-The fact that Kingston Parish has a number of houses with substantial gardens makes brownfield development a constant threat. - The features and architectural details of valued buildings should be conserved. - With very few exceptions dwellings are of single or two storey construction giving Kingston Parish its distinctive character free from high-rise developments. - One of the most significant contributory factors in the overall ambience of Kingston Parish is the very low housing density. - The greens, verges, hedges and trees should be retained along with boundary walls to maintain character and biodiversity. - Roads within Kingston Parish maintain their character generally with wide verges and houses set well back from their boundaries and maintain an open, yet secluded environment. - Any change in nature of front gardens to an impermeable hard-standing hampers natural drainage and increases flood risk. - Twittens (Sussex term for a small passageway between two hedges, walls, or fences leading from one open space to another) provide primary routes for residents to gain access to the Greensward and foreshore. - Proposals can demonstrate the potential benefits of the development to the residents of Kingston Parish; - Any buildings converted to commercial use would have a negative impact on the residents of Kingston Parish by increasing congestion, heavy goods traffic, pollution and could further endanger the lives of residents walking or cycling on the Parish's roads, especially Kingston Lane. - Many golf courses exist around the local area, and no land, other than Grade 1 or 2 agricultural land, is available within the Parish for such a development.
-The same applies to caravan, marinas, weekend markets and traveller sites

-- Many Rest Homes exist close to Kingston Parish meaning there is little or no requirement for any more such developments. - 41 freehold beach huts exist on the shingle beach south west of the Parish near South Strand; any more would affect the distinctive character of the coastline.
+- Being entirely residential the distinctive character and sense of place of Kingston Parish lies solely with its landscape and dwelling places. - There is little capacity of the infrastructure to support increases in housing stock. - Infilling can impinge on the integrity of the Green Infrastructure Network, particularly where this conflicts with sea or landscape views. - The features and architectural details of valued buildings should be conserved. - With very few exceptions dwellings are of single or two storey construction giving Kingston Parish its distinctive character free from high-rise developments. - One of the most significant contributory factors in the overall ambience of Kingston Parish is the very low housing density. - The greens, verges, hedges and trees should be retained along with boundary walls to maintain character and biodiversity. - Roads within Kingston Parish maintain their character generally with wide verges and houses set well back from their boundaries and maintain an open, yet secluded environment. - Any change in nature of front gardens to an impermeable hard-standing hampers natural drainage and increases flood risk. - Twittens (Sussex term for a small passageway between two hedges, walls, or fences leading from one open space to another) provide primary routes for residents to gain access to the Greensward and foreshore. - Proposals should ideally demonstrate the potential benefits of the development to the residents of Kingston Parish; - Many golf courses exist around the local area, and no land, other than Grade 1 or 2 agricultural land, is available within the Parish for such a development. - Many Rest Homes exist close to Kingston Parish meaning there is little or no requirement for any more such developments. - 41 freehold beach huts exist on the shingle beach south west of the Parish near South Strand; any more could affect the distinctive character of the coastline.